 Long, long ago, people watched the stars at night.
 Shepherds looking after sheep and cattle would lie down and look at the night sky.
 People in hot countries like Iraq slept on the roofs of their houses.
 So they had plenty of time to look at the stars.
 They knew the patterns of stars in the sky and how the stars moved across the sky during the night.
 The patterns were fixed (they did not change).
 For example, you can find a pattern like the Southern Cross if you look up towards the South.
-You can see it in the first photo.
+You can see it in the first photo on the next page.
 The second photo with white lines helps you to see the Cross.
 It always looks the same because the stars are always the same distance apart.

-This pattern of stars is the Southern

-The white lines are not really in the Cross.
-The pattern does not change. sky, they just show you how to view the Southern Cross.
+This pattern of stars is the Southern Cross.
+The pattern does not change. sky, they just show you how to view